Zsynuting/Cardioid/README.md

 # cardioid

-> A Vue project of painting cardioid(heart) on canvas(html), with animation such as bubbling and fade out
+> A Vue project of painting cardioid(heart) on canvas(html) when mouse clicks on screen, with animation such as bubbling and fade out

 ## Build Setup